dwinter/WhatToExpect/README.md

 WhatToExpect
 ============

-The goal of WhatToExpect is to take unaligned genomic sequencing reads and genrate estiatmes for genome size, GC-content and (in the case of genomes with ischore-like structures) the expected length-distributions for AT- and GC-rich regions.
+The goal of WhatToExpect is to take unaligned genomic sequencing reads and genrate estimates for genome size, GC-content and (in the case of genomes with isochore-like structures) the expected length-distributions for AT- and GC-rich regions.

 This is very much at an early stage of development, but feedback, PRs and issues are welcome.

 Automated genome size estimates
 -------------------------------

-I have an approximately 130kb 'fake' reference genome `isnt/exdata`:
+I have an approximately 130kb 'fake' reference genome sitting the directory `isnt/exdata`:

 ``` r
 ref_len <- length(ape::read.dna("inst/exdata/fake_ref.fasta", "fasta"))